-Dragon Boat Festival is one of the biggest events of the year in Taiwan, with the whole country getting caught up in dragon boat race fever.
+Dragon Boat Festival is one of the biggest events of the year in Taiwan, with the whole island getting caught up in dragon boat race fever.
 But far from being a local festival unknown to people outside of Asia, dragon boat racing now has a massive international following with many associations and clubs located around the world.

 With a thriving Taiwanese community, it’s no surprise that Vancouver’s Dragon Boat Festival is such a massive event in the city’s social calendar.
 Held in the waters of False Creek with the city’s skyline as a backdrop, this particular race is an event that both locals and tourists flock to each year.
 With concerts, children’s events and, of course, the race itself, this is possibly one of the most popular annual races outside Asia.